Breakdown of Tan's relation in lossy one-dimensional Bose gases

 Like $\rho(k)$, $C_r$ is conserved by the Hamiltonian dynamics, so this increase of $C_{\rm r}$ remains after relaxation to a Generalized Gibbs Ensemble.
 Finally, we multiply this result by $L G n^Kg^{(K)}(0) dt$, the number of loss events occuring in the system during a short time interval $dt$.
 This leads to the initial growth rate

 This equation is the second main formula of this Letter.
-It shows that $dC_{\rm r}/dt_{|_{t=0}}>0$, such that $C_{\rm r}$ becomes non zero.
+It shows that $dC_{\rm r}/dt_{|_{t=0}}>0$, such that $C_{\rm r}$ becomes non-zero.
 Together with Eq.~(\ref{eq:csommecccr}), it implies that the momentum distribution develops tails that are larger than what is expected from Tan's relation.

 We stress that Eq.~\eqref{eq:dcrdti} gives only the initial growth rate of the tail of the rapidity distribution.
 At later times, its evolution will also involve additional damping effects.
 Indeed, under atom losses the gas ultimately evolves to the vacuum, therefore the whole rapidity distribution ---including its tails--- will go to zero at very long times.
 The calculation of the damping of $C_{\rm r}$ at longer times is not obvious.
 Below we obtain further results in the hard-core and quasicondensate regimes.